AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_source_android.md

-This article describes how to enable a custom audio source in the above scenarios.
+This page describes how to enable a custom audio source in the above scenarios.

 ## Understand the tech